bump-sh/docs/src/_help/organizations/index.md

 - TOC
 {:toc}

-Organizations are great when you need to work collaboratively with your team.
-Instead of a single shared account, each member of your team will be able to access/maintain your documentation and hubs.
+Organizations are at the heart of your Bump.sh experience.
+They allow you to access your entire API ecosystem and manage settings with ease.

-We designed Organization to be the place where a team meets their API documentation, within the same workspace with specific roles and rules.
+While perfectly functional for individual projects, organizations are designed to enable your teammates and guests to share this ecosystem together, within the same workspace with specific roles and rules.

-Organizations have their own structure and settings, apart from your personal account.
 You can switch between them using the dropdown menu, in the top bar.

 ![](/images/help/org-dropdown.png)